MykeMcG/SummerRoguelike/README.md

 ## How to run

-Ensure you have the x64 version of Python 3.6.1 or higher installed properly.
+Ensure you have Python version 3.6.1 or higher installed properly.

 Run this in your terminal: